-Music is a very important part of the curriculum at Beech Grove.
-All classes in Year 3 and 4 have the opportunity to learn a musical instrument with Somerset Music, on behalf of Sound Foundation Somerset.
-The children in Years 3 and 4 are learning to play the clarinet as well as other aspects of music such as rhythm, notation, improvisation and composition.
-This culminates in an end of term performance to parents This music provision has enabled us to run a small wind instrument ensemble that play together in an after school club.
+All classes in key stage two have the opportunity to learn a musical instrument.
+The children are learning to play the recorders and glockenspiels as well as other aspects of music such as rhythm, notation, improvisation and composition.
+This culminates in an end of term performance to parents.

 We provide children in KS2 with the opportunity to learn either the keyboard (Mandy Grant) or guitar (James Eady) from our peripatetic music teachers on a weekly basis for a small charge.
 They can have individual or paired lessons during the school day and are encouraged to perform during assemblies throughout the year and also at an end of term concert.

-Teachers also have access to SingUp which is another music scheme to support singing across the curriculum and for all ages.
-This is also an excellent resource for non-specialist and specialist teachers, used in class teaching or during assemblies as it covers many topics and aspects of the curriculum and special occasions such as Harvest, Diwalhi etc.
+Teachers also have access to 'SingUp' which is another music scheme to support singing across the curriculum and for all ages.
+This is also an excellent resource for non-specialist and specialist teachers, used in class teaching or during assemblies as it covers many topics and aspects of the curriculum and special occasions such as Harvest and World Book Day.